Ma-xsons/AM2R-SAX-EDITION/README.md

 I used a lot of tools for this :

-- Undertale Modding Tool (UMT) for importing/exporting graphics/sounds etc....
+- Undertale Modding Tool (UTMT) for importing/exporting graphics/sounds etc....
 - Pixel art : Paint.net with some addons to replace a single color or a complete palette :
     Addons used in Paint.net :
     Replace color : https://forums.getpaint.net/topic/32423-color-replacer/